Ona Judge: New Hampshire

-Judge was secretly placed aboard the Nancy, a ship piloted by Captain John Bowles and bound for Portsmouth, New Hampshire.
+Judge secured passage or was secretly placed aboard the Nancy, a ship piloted by Captain John Bowles and bound for Portsmouth, New Hampshire.
 Judge may have thought she had found safe haven, but that summer she was recognized on the streets of Portsmouth by Elizabeth Langdon, the teenage daughter of Senator John Langdon and a friend of Nelly Custis.
 Washington knew of Judge's whereabouts by September 1, when he wrote to Oliver Wolcott Jr., the U.S. Secretary of the Treasury, about having her captured and returned by ship.

 At Wolcott's request, Joseph Whipple, Portsmouth's collector of customs, interviewed Judge and reported back to him.
 The plan to capture her was abandoned after Whipple warned that news of an abduction could cause a riot on the docks by supporters of abolition.
 Whipple refused to place Judge on a ship against her will but relayed to Wolcott her offer to return voluntarily to the Washingtons if they would guarantee to free her following their deaths.